 Material recovery facility

-We have also collaborated with UNDP and have implemented a Material Recovery Facility2 with support from MCGM in various parts of Mumbai such as K-East Andheri, H-West Bandra, R-North Dahisar and G South Worli wards.
+We have also collaborated with UNDP and have implemented a HUL and UNDP successfully implement a plastic waste management model with support from MCGM in various parts of Mumbai such as K-East Andheri, H-West Bandra, R-North Dahisar and G South Worli wards.
 This initiative aims to establish a holistic material recovery model.
 Along with the collection & recovery of dry waste, the focus is also to drive fundamental behavioural change and inculcate good waste management habits like segregation at the source, aiming at resource efficiency supporting a circular economy.

 In addition to this, we have set up a Material Recovery Facility in D ward in South Mumbai, in partnership with Xynteo, SBI Foundation and Dalmia Polypro – a plastic recycling organisation.
 Together, we are piloting a unique business model approach for sustainability that focuses on traceability and end-life use to improve circularity.